CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/geocoding-your-address-data.md

 ### Geocoding from the BigQuery console

 As a module within CARTO’s Analytics Toolbox, the location data services ([lds](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/lds/#lds)) capabilities are available as SQL procedures that can be executed directly from your BigQuery console or client of choice after connecting your BigQuery project with your CARTO account.
 To check whether your Google account or Service Account has access to the LDS module, please execute this query:

+{{% customSelector %}}𝅺{{%/ customSelector %}}
 ```sql
 SELECT `carto-un`.carto.VERSION_ADVANCED()
 --Use `carto-un-eu`.carto.VERSION_ADVANCED() if your data is in GCP's EU multi-region